vmware-tanzu/cross-cluster-connectivity/CONTRIBUTING.md

 * Have a short subject on the first line and a body.
 The body can be empty.
 * Use the imperative mood (ie "If applied, this commit will (subject)" should make sense).
-* Pull requests target develop.
-If develop has moved on, you may need to rebase before we can merge.
+* Target the `main` branch in your pull request.
+If `main` has moved on, you may need to rebase and resolve any conflicts before we can merge.
 * Add any test cases where they make sense.
 * Update any document as applicable.
 * Add license to any new source files